 Cleaning rooms in a rural caravan park in Katherine, Outback Australia, I was more content than I remember.
 Plenty of free time and surrounded by nature, I had all I needed despite earning very little.

 We weren’t far into our roadtrip of Outback Australia when I got an email response about a ‘farm hand’ role I’d applied for.
 It was on a rural cattle farm homestead in Katherine, a few hours south of Darwin.
-Which by chance wasn’t far from where we were at the time.
+Which by chance wasn’t far from where we were driving at the time.
 Quite a coincidence given the size of the Northern Territory.

 It was getting dark as we rolled up to check the place out.
 A ramshackle barn with an old ute in it, some basic-looking huts and dusty roads came into view as we passed the cattle fields.
 Some people stayed there on holidays and others were longer term residents who worked casually locally.

 The shared kitchen was simple and reminded me of something from an old western film.
 It seemed super-basic and at first I wasn’t sure about living and working there.
 I’d be very isolated with no car.
-There was a nice river (with crocodiles!) and fields and bush surrounding the property.
+There was a nice river (with crocodiles!) cow fields and bush surrounding the property.
 It was miles from anything.